 Your preferences have been updated.

-The One happy island is known for its white sandy beaches, sunshine and friendly people.
+The One happy island is known for its white sandy beaches, sunshine, and friendly people.

 But did you know that Aruba also has this intangible, indescribable thing that makes visitors fall in love and want to visit repeatedly?
 Some have visited yearly for over 50 years, passing down the love of the island to their kids and grandkids.
 We call it the Aruba Effect, but that’s not clear enough.
-In honour of our National Flag and Anthem Day (March 18th), let's break down everything that is Aruba into smaller pieces to see if we can figure it out together, shall we?
-Let’s analyse the Aruba Coat of Arms!
+In honor of our National Flag and Anthem Day (March 18th), let's break down everything that is Aruba into smaller pieces to see if we can figure it out together, shall we?
+Let’s analyze the Aruba Coat of Arms!
 Maybe that might give us insight into what makes our Aruba, well, Aruba.

-The red lion crest at the top symbolises power and generosity.
+The red lion crest at the top symbolizes power and generosity.
 It also represents the connection with The Netherlands.
 Did you know that Dutch is the official language in our local schools?
 That’s why most Arubans speak Dutch quite well.
 Other than Dutch and Papiamento, locals also speak English and Spanish.
 I think this may be one of the reasons we are friendlier than other Caribbean islands.
 Maybe we understand others differently; as we think in and speak multiple languages, we may somehow be able to connect to each person on a deeper, more meaningful level.
 Some words don’t exist in all languages, so some cultures may not thoroughly understand others simply because it is not part of their vocabulary and upbringing.
 They can’t help it.

 For us, though, even the word love, amor, and liefde can have different levels of depth in each language.
 You may have also noticed the potency of certain words in your original tongue as opposed to foreign languages.
 So using this example, think of all the ways we can interpret emotion and needs in a more complex way simply by growing up with a mix of different languages and cultures.
 Even the Papiamento language itself is a mix of languages.
 All right, we may be on to something here, dushi!
 It’s almost like a cheat code for empathy, friendliness, and unity.
 But let’s move on to the next item to see if we can find more tangible evidence of what the Aruba effect is!

 Aruba's slogan is ‘One Happy Island.’
-Known for its desert landscape, crystal clear waters, wonderful weather and friendly locals.
+Known for its desert landscape, crystal clear waters, wonderful weather, and friendly locals.
 Who wouldn't be happy?

 This one is pretty simple.
 The leaves at the bottom represent peace and friendship.
 It’s part of who we are as people.
 Aruba is a melting pot of over 90 unique nationalities, all living harmoniously amongst each other.
 It’s truly remarkable that we can all co-exist on such a small island without losing who we are as individuals.
 You can see it in all our culinary offerings on the island.
 Local cuisine, Chinese food, Indonesian delights, Arabic specialties, International comfort food, and more!
 That may be one of the reasons every visitor feels right at home so quickly.
 We’re not one specific thing.
 We’re everybody and everything.